- HubSpot and Salesforce work better together, especially if your company is large enough to require a full-service CRM like Salesforce.

 HubSpot’s CRM Free covers contact management, deal and task management, and integrations with social and email to track interactions with leads.
 Deal and task management are shown on a kanban-style board, with each prospective deal or task assigned to a card that can be moved across the dashboard.
 It’s a pretty cool use of a project management-style dashboard within a CRM.

-Salesforce is the fastest-growing CRM in terms of revenue generated, bringing in $10.48 billion for the full fiscal year of 2018.
-They’re a juggernaut of the CRM world, where really their name is a synecdoche–people say “put it in Salesforce” even if they use a different CRM.
+Salesforce is the fastest-growing CRM in terms of revenue generated, bringing in $13.3 billion for the full fiscal year of 2019, which is a growth of $3 billion over 2018.
+They’re a juggernaut of the CRM world, where really their name is a synecdoche—people say “put it in Salesforce” even if they use a different CRM.
 Some of this fame is due to their highly active user base and customer support and training teams, who take over San Francisco every year for Dreamforce and TrailheaDX training events.
 A robust user certification program means that those who choose to dig deep into the tools can make a career out of specializing in all the minutiae of Salesforce customization.

 Salesforce is anything but a basic CRM.
 Companies adopt it because of its customizability and the extensive network of add-ons for sales, marketing, customer service, platform as a service, and more.
 The basic component of the CRM is contact and account management with the ability to record contact and conversation details in a central hub.
 Project management, revenue and lead goals, and reporting quickly make the basic